 Why Is Good Navigation Important?

-Before we get to why accurate navigation is so critical to overlanding, let’s go over the basics of overlanding.
+Before we cover why accurate navigation is so critical to overlanding, let’s go over the basics of overlanding.

 Overlanding is described as self-reliant travel to remote destinations where the journey is the principal goal.
 Typically, but not exclusively, it is accomplished with mechanized off-road-capable transport (from bicycles to trucks) where the principal form of lodging is camping.

-Overlanders have many needs in a GPS: accuracy, off-grid capability, route planning, etc. Additionally, when planning a route, you have to mark several points of interest (POIs).
-These will include sleeping arrangements, gas, national and state parks, campsites, and more.
-The planning process involves estimating the amount of area one can traverse before needing to reach their desired stop.
+Overlanders need a GPS for accuracy, off-grid capability, route planning, and more.
+Additionally, when planning a route, you have to mark several points of interest (POIs).
+These include sleeping arrangements, gas, national and state parks, campsites, etc. The planning process involves estimating the area one can traverse before reaching their desired stop.

 Furthermore, if you’re anything like me, overlanding often involves much more than just off-road and camping locations.
 I like to mark historical sites, fishing ponds, nature sites like waterfalls and mountain peaks, and rock climb and hike.

-The same programs you use for overlanding route guidance can also bed used to mark and navigate such activities.
-For example, apps such as Gaia GPS will show you dozens of hiking trails near any given location, with most local, state, and national park trails and sites well mapped.
+The same programs you use for overlanding route guidance can also be used to mark and navigate such activities.
+For example, apps such as Gaia GPS will show you dozens of hiking trails near any location, with most local, state, and national park trails and sites well-mapped.

-This can also be useful for recreational off-road parks; whether that be ORV, 4-wheeler, side-by-side, or dirt bike trails.
-Many off-road parks have online maps created by the park themselves or public recordings of trails which can make a day at the off-road park much easier!
+This can also be useful for recreational off-road parks, whether that be ORV, 4-wheeler, side-by-side, or dirt bike trails.
+Many off-road parks have online maps created by the park itself or public recordings of trails, which can make a day at the park much easier!

-I’ve done this at my local parks such as Carolina Adventure Worlds and Gulches here in SC.
-I’ve also found tracks for out-of-state trails such as Bundy Hill in Michigan and the Hayfield and McCoy trails in West Virginia.
-Furthermore, these digital maps also provide helpful information such as road/trail closures, trail difficulties, accidents, and so forth.
+I’ve done this at my local parks, such as Carolina Adventure Worlds and Gulches in SC.
+I’ve also found tracks for out-of-state trails, such as Bundy Hill in Michigan and the Hayfield and McCoy trails in West Virginia.
+Furthermore, these digital maps provide helpful information such as road/trail closures, trail difficulties, accidents, etc.

 Choosing A Tablet

-After searching for a tablet within these requirements, I chose the Samsung Galaxy A7 Lite (price may be a little higher now).
-This tablet has a screen size of 8.7 inches, making it easier to see than a phone without taking up to much space in your rig.
-This tablet also has ample processing capacity and 2-4GB of RAM for loading your GPS programs.
+After searching for a tablet that met these requirements, I chose the Samsung Galaxy A7 Lite (the price may be a little higher now).
+This tablet has an 8.7-inch screen, making it easier to see than a phone without taking up too much space in your rig.
+It also has ample processing capacity and 2-4GB of RAM for loading your GPS programs.

-Not only does it come with 32GB of standard storage, but this tablet also allows you to expand the storage with a microSD card up to 1TB.
-I opted for an additional 256GB MicroSD so I could download all of the maps, as well as download movies and footage while I’m off the grid.
+It comes with 32GB of standard storage, and this tablet allows you to expand the storage with a microSD card up to 1TB.
+I opted for an additional 256GB microSD to download all the maps, movies, and footage while I’m off the grid.

 While I got the Wi-Fi-only version, you can spend more to get an LTE model.
-However, a SIM card or cellular connectivity is not required for this setup.
+However, this setup does not require a SIM card or cellular connectivity.
 I bought my tablet for $110, a little over my initial budget but a great value.

 Note, check the current price above.
 Another budget-friendly option is to find an “open box” or used listing on eBay.

-I have also heard that the GPS module in Apple devices requires either a Wi-Fi or cellular connection to locate via GPS signal, however, I cannot vouch from experience.
+In addition, I have heard that the GPS module in Apple devices requires either a Wi-Fi or cellular connection to locate via GPS signal; however, I cannot vouch for this from experience.

-I recommend that you expand the Galaxy A7 Lite’s storage with an EVO Select + Adapter microSDXC 128GB – seen above.
+I recommend expanding the Galaxy A7 Lite’s storage with an EVO Select + Adapter microSDXC 128GB, as seen above.

-Personally, I do not use the A7 as a daily tablet.
-I recommend that you do not use your overlanding tablet too often outside of your GPS needs.
+I do not use the A7 as a daily tablet, and I don’t recommend using your overlanding tablet too often outside of your GPS needs.
 While you certainly can, daily use can use up memory or slow the tablet down.
 When attempting to navigate via my iPhone, my GPS applications would often crash due to the additional stress of running GPS in parallel with my day-to-day apps.

-I also recommend not leaving your device in the vehicle long term.
+I also recommend not leaving your device in the vehicle for long periods.
 Especially when cars get so hot, leaving your device exposed to extreme heat or cold can cause battery damage and further functionality issues.
-There’s also the theft aspect to consider, especially if you leave your rig parked outside.
-I also make sure to never under or overcharge the tablet’s battery, keeping it between 40-80%.
-These tips should help prolong your tablet’s useable life.
+There’s also the theft aspect, especially if you leave your rig parked outside.
+I also ensure that the tablet’s battery is never under or overcharged, keeping it between 40-80%.
+These tips should help prolong your tablet’s usable life.

 Garmin GLO 2

-The next item on the list after acquiring a tablet is to get an external GPS receiver.
+After acquiring a tablet, the next item on the list is to get an external GPS receiver.
 This will drastically improve your GPS location accuracy.
 Receivers improve location accuracy by providing multiple satellite positioning services.

-The US Global Positioning System (GPS) is the service we are all familiar with, but did you know that there are several mapping satellite systems outside of GPS?
-There is also Russia’s Global Navigation Satellite System (GLONASS), China’s BeiDou Navigation Satellite System, and the European Union’s Galileo.
+The US Global Positioning System (GPS) is the service we are all familiar with, but did you know there are several mapping satellite systems outside of GPS?
+Russia’s Global Navigation Satellite System (GLONASS), China’s BeiDou Navigation Satellite System, and the European Union’s Galileo.

 Receivers access these additional satellites for improved accuracy.
-The more satellites it can triangulate off of, the better location signal you will receive.
-Furthermore, receivers maintain stronger, more stable connections to satellites than your mobile device.
+The more satellites it can triangulate off of, the better the location signal you will receive.
+Furthermore, receivers maintain stronger, more stable satellite connections than your mobile device.

-When it comes to GPS receivers and mobile devices, there are few choices.
+There are few choices when it comes to GPS receivers and mobile devices.
 The Garmin GLO 2 stands out among others.
-Garmin has been around recently and has become legendary when it comes to mapping and navigation.
+Garmin has been around recently and has become legendary regarding mapping and navigation.

-The “GLO” in the name refers to GLONASS because it is able to access both GPS and GLONASS satellites.
+The “GLO” in the name refers to GLONASS because it can access both GPS and GLONASS satellites.
 This device connects via Bluetooth and boasts 13 hours of battery life to ensure a strong location without electricity access.

 I opted for the dash mount that provides a no-slip dash grip for the GLO 2.
-Having the unit directly on the dash ensures that the signal has no obstructions.
-This allows for the best accuracy, up to within 3 yards.
+Having the unit directly on the dash ensures that the signal has no obstructions, allowing for the best accuracy, up to within 3 yards.

 What Programs Can I Run?